 Home equity loans carry several tangible benefits.
-Mainly, these loans have low closing costs -- or even no closing costs -- potentially saving you several thousand dollars.
+Mainly, these loans have low closing costs — or even no closing costs — potentially saving you several thousand dollars.
 They typically have a quick turnaround time and offer the option of either a fixed-rate loan or a line of credit.
 A line of credit is especially useful because you only use what you need.
 If you only use a portion of the line to purchase the investment property, you still have availability if you need to do renovations.
 Additionally, interest on a home equity loan is tax deductible, whereas the interest on an investment property mortgage is not.

 While the benefits are apparent, there are also risks involved.
 The success of an investment hinges upon your ability to rent the property.
 If you have little or no experience in real estate investment, you are essentially risking your family’s home on an uncertain venture.
 Additionally, home equity loans typically carry higher rates than mortgages, although investment mortgage rates do run higher than loans on a primary residence.
-Still, you will likely pay a higher rate than you would getting a mortgage on the new property.
+Still, you will likely pay a higher rate than you would by getting a mortgage on the new property.

-To use a home equity to purchase an investment property, you have to have enough equity in your home.
-The maximum loan-to-value (LTV) on a home equity loan varies by lender, but typically tops off between 80 and 85 percent.
+To use a home equity loan to purchase an investment property, you have to have enough equity in your home.
+The maximum loan-to-value (LTV) on a home equity loan varies by lender but typically tops off between 80 and 85 percent.
 If you need $150,000 to buy your investment property and your lender has a maximum LTV of 80 percent, your house needs to have a minimum value of $187,500, assuming your home is paid off.